BACK

 Demo creates quite a bit of construction debris.
 Mitigating mess is an important part of this stage of the remodeling process.
 A clean worksite keeps the worksite safe and the neighborhood happy.
 Large dumpsters like this one are filled, emptied as needed, and removed from the site promptly when they are no longer needed.

-Shingles and framing were among some of the materials removed on this job site.
+Shingles and framing were among some of the materials removed from this job site.
 A new roof will be added much later, with shingles to match the existing product on the remaining roof.